 Moreover, it doesn’t matter whether the guinea pigs have been together from birth or not.
 The girls are gentle and friendly.
 But remember to give an equal amount of attention and food to both of the sows.

 Even though boars are more aggressive than sows, it does not necessarily mean that they will be constantly fighting.
 In fact, if the boys were together since birth – there shouldn’t be any major problems.
 However, some conflicts might arise, when it comes to defending one’s territory.

 A boar and a sow will, most certainly, have a lovely relationship.
 Bear in mind that if there are two males and a female, conflicts might arise.
 One extremely important thing that you have to remember is that the two guinea pigs would, most definitely, have babies.
 It might get dangerous if the sow is over one year old and has never given birth before.
 Around this time, the bones of the sow have already hardened.
 That means that the poor thing might end up being in a lot of pain when attempting to deliver babies.

 By the way, if you end up getting a boy and a girl, you will certainly have a lot of fun observing their relationship.
 So cute!

-Which guinea pig gender is better?
+So, which guinea pig gender is better for your lifestyle?
 Certainly, both of the sexes have their pros and cons.
 Make sure you know the main reason why you need to adopt the guinea pig in the first place.
 If you think that one pet will be more than enough, then a lot of guinea pig lovers suggest getting a boar.

 Always remember that the females are social animals that can literally die of solitude.
 So, it’s a great idea to buy sows in pairs.